-Currently, AIOPSLAB benchmark consists of 48 problems in its problem pool.
-With six agents, we evaluate a total of 288 cases.
-Table 2 lists the faults used to instantiate the problems.
-As shown in Table 2, all functional faults (including Fault 1-7) are used to create problems at all of the four task levels; while the symptomatic faults (including Fault 8-9) can only be used to create problems at the detection and localization levels (Level 1 and Level 2).
-In the detection-level task, the agents must identify the presence of faults in real-time.
+Currently, the AIOPSLAB benchmark contains 100 problems in its problem pool.
+Table 2 lists the subset of faults used to instantiate problems.
+Due to the prohibitive time and monetary costs of evaluating all problems across every agent, we selectively evaluate 48 representative problems.
+As shown in Table 2, most of functional faults can be used to create problems at all of the four task levels; while the symptomatic faults (e.g., Fault 8-9) can only be used to create problems at the detection and localization levels (Level 1 and Level 2).
+In the detection-level task, the agents must identify the presence of faults in real time.
 This task is a binary classification, where the agents have to respond either "yes" if a fault is present or "no" on the contrary.
 The detection task (Level 1) can be made more complex, e.g., by asking the agents to label the abnormal telemetry data; however, we keep it simple here and leave the complex tasks to other levels.
-The localization (Level 2) task asks the agents to specify the exact location of the fault, usually a service or pod name in Kubernetes.
+The localization (Level 2) task asks the agents to specify the exact location of the fault, e.g., a service or pod name in Kubernetes.
 The RCA task (Level 3) requires the agents to identify (1) the system layer the fault affects and (2) the type of the fault, e.g., misconfiguration or operation error.
 The mitigation task (Level 4) requires the agents to interact with the environment to fix the fault with a series of actions, such as updating the configuration, or rollback to a previous version, etc.